couchbase/kubernetes/README.md

 * Only the Sync Gateway (application tier) service is exposed to the outside world.
 * Sync Gateway uses the Couchbase Server service as it's data storage tier
 * The Couchbase Server service is only accessible from within the Kubernetes cluster, and is not exposed to the outside world.
 * The etcd service is used by "sidekicks" that run in the Couchbase Server pod to bootstrap the cluster.
 Likewise, it is only accessible within the cluster.
-(NOTE: currently an external etcd service is being used in this README, but hopefully that will change)

 # Physical Architecture